HMS Pouncer: HMS Pouncer

 In May 1801 Lieutenant John Clements replaced Smith in Yarmouth roads.
 Smith returned to command of Pouncer in December 1801.

 Disposal: The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Pouncer Gun-Vessel, 165 tons,...lying at Sheerness", for sale on 9 September 1802.

 David

 David, of 170 tons (bm), built in Leith in 1785, reappeared in the Register of Shipping (RS), in 1805.
 She was sailing as a West Indiaman, after having been raised and having received a new deck in 1803.
-Her master was R. Graves, and her owner as Robertson.
+Her master was R. Graves, and her owner was Robertson.

 On 4 May 1812, David, Taylor, master, put into Grenada leaky.
 She had been on her way from Berbice to London.
 Part of her cargo had been unloaded, which enabled the leak to be stopped.
 It was expected that she would sail in a few days.
 She arrived at Gravesend, Kent on 10 August.